 Summary View help for Summary

 Included in the Core files (Datasets 1 and 2) are demographic characteristics, such as gender, age, education, race, and ethnicity.
 Other topics covered respondents' social networks, social and cultural activity, physical and mental health including cognition, well-being, illness, history of sexual and intimate partnerships and patient-physician communication, in addition to bereavement items.
 In addition data on a panel of biomeasures including, weight, waist circumference, height, and blood pressure was collected.
 The Social Networks (Datasets 3 and 4) files detail respondents' current relationship status with each person identified on the network roster.
-The Disposition of Returning Respondent Partner (Datasets 5 and 6) files detail information derived from Section 6A items regarding the partner from Waves 1 and 2 within the questionnaire.
-This provides a complete history for respondent partners across both waves.
-The Proxy (Datasets 7 and 8) files contain final health data for Wave 1 and Wave 2 respondents who could not participate in NSHAP due to disability or death
+The Disposition of Returning Respondent Partner (Datasets 5 and 6) files detail information derived from Section 6A items regarding the partner from Rounds 1 and 2 within the questionnaire.
+This provides a complete history for respondent partners across both rounds.
+The Proxy (Datasets 7 and 8) files contain final health data for Round 1 and Round 2 respondents who could not participate in NSHAP due to disability or death.

 Citation View help for Citation